 ODYSSEY LONG TERM evaluated Praluent 150 mg (n=1,553) every two weeks compared to placebo (n=788) in patients who were at high cardiovascular (CV) risk and who were receiving maximally-tolerated statin therapy with or without other lipid-lowering treatment.
 The trial included patients with heterozygous familial hypercholesterolemia (HeFH) (n=276 Praluent, n=139 placebo).
 Patients received 78 weeks of treatment followed by an eight-week safety assessment.
 Patients self-administered a subcutaneous injection every two weeks via a pre-filled syringe.
 Key results include:

-- At week 24, Praluent reduced LDL-C from baseline by an additional 62 percent versus placebo (p
+- At week 24, Praluent reduced LDL-C from baseline by an additional 62 percent versus placebo (p<0.0001) when added to the current standard of care, which included maximally-tolerated statins.

-- Efficacy remained consistent throughout treatment, and at week 78 there was a 56 percent reduction from baseline in LDL-C for Praluent versus placebo (p
+- Efficacy remained consistent throughout treatment, and at week 78 there was a 56 percent reduction from baseline in LDL-C for Praluent versus placebo (p<0.0001).

 - Adverse events (AEs) occurred in 81 percent of Praluent and 83 percent of placebo patients, leading to discontinuation in 7.2 percent and 5.8 percent of patients, respectively.
 AEs were similar between groups, apart from differences in injection site reactions (5.9 percent Praluent, 4.2 percent placebo), myalgia (5.4 percent Praluent, 2.9 percent placebo), neurocognitive events (1.2 percent Praluent, 0.5 percent placebo), and ophthalmological events (2.9 percent Praluent, 1.9 percent placebo).
 In a 3,759-patient, pooled safety analysis of nine placebocontrolled Praluent studies to be presented on Monday, rates of skeletal muscle-related and neurocognitive events were generally balanced between Praluent and placebo.